 The rest of the curricula we use in our homeschool are open-and-go resources, which do not require prep.
 In this list are our PAL program (which actually required prep once at the beginning of the year) and First Language Lessons.
 I highly recommend both of these programs for early elementary learning!

 Why Prep Rallies Work for Me

-Prep Rallies work for me because they help me to keep focus in our year.
+Prep Rallies work for me because they help me to keep focus throughout our year.
 There is a LOT of learning going on around here.
 And there are a lot of voices in our home.
 I can get overwhelmed and distracted very easily.
-The Prep Rally I do each week helps me to regain my perspective for the overall plan and look ahead to the details of our week.
+The Prep Rally I do each week helps me to regain my perspective on the overall plan and look ahead to the details of our week.

 I sincerely hope the Prep Rally idea has sparked some inspiration in your mind of ways you can streamline your homeschool planning.
 Happy planning!